-Baking Emergency: 11 Signs Something Is Wrong & What to Do About It
+Baking Emergency: 11 Signs Something Is Wrong and What to Do About It

 Baking Emergencies, They Happen

 Sometimes, no matter how closely you follow a recipe, mistakes happen.
 Baking is a fickle friend who prefers that conditions are nothing short of ideal—or your cake might go haywire or your cookies go flat.
-Inasmuch, attention to detail and a good eye are your best friends when baking.
-With them, you can divert disaster and serve dessert.
+Attention to detail and a good eye are your best friends when baking.
+With them, you can avert disaster and serve dessert.